 Outreach Services (OS) Purpose

-Outreach Services identify and engage youth, adults, and families experiencing homelessness as a first step to accepting care for immediate health and safety needs, gaining access to community services and resources, taking steps toward community integration, and connecting to safe and stable housing.
+Outreach Services help individuals experiencing homelessness reduce the risks they face on the street, meet their immediate and basic needs, gain access to community services and temporary shelter, and connect to safe and stable housing.

 Definition

-Street Outreach are offered to youth, adults, and families experiencing homelessness, including those who are not served or are underserved by existing community service delivery systems.
+Outreach Services are low-barrier programs that strive to reach and engage individuals experiencing homelessness.
+Services are often targeted towards individuals who are reluctant or unable to access traditional shelter services.

+Street Outreach programs go out into the community to identify individuals experiencing unsheltered homelessness, help them meet immediate needs, and facilitate access to housing and other resources..
 Drop-In Centers are fixed-site programs that meet basic needs and connect individuals to community services in an environment that is safe, secure, comfortable, and non-stigmatizing.
+Different centers may offer different on-site services and provide different levels of support.

-Note:Programs that provide case management will also complete COA's Case Management standards (CM).
-Programs that provide mental health or substance use services will also complete COA's standards for Mental Health and/or Substance Use Services (MHSU).
+Note: Programs that provide mental health or substance use services will also complete COA Accreditation's standards for Mental Health and/or Substance Use Services (MHSU).

 Note: Please see OS Reference List for the research that informed the development of these standards.

-Note:For information about changes made in the 2020 Edition, please see the OS Crosswalk.

 OS 1: Person-Centered Logic Model